quil/quil/README.md

 ## Processing Support

 Quil provides support for the standard Processing API.
 The majority of fns Processing methods have an equivalent Quil fn.
 Typically, `camelCased` methods have been converted to `hyphenated-versions`.
-For a full API list (with both Processing and Quil equivalents) see `API.md`.
+For a full API list (with both Processing and Quil equivalents) see `API.txt`.

 ## API Exploration